Mirijam1/EfficientNetV2_reproduction/index.md

 ]
 ```

-FusedMBConv layers are a key component of the EfficientNetV2 architecture, and are designed to reduce the computational cost of the model while maintaining high accuracy.
+FusedMBConv layers are a key component of the EfficientNetV2 architecture and are designed to reduce the computational cost of the model while maintaining high accuracy.

 By replacing the FusedMBConv layers with standard MBConv layers, we sought to determine the impact of this component on the model's performance.
 We hypothesized that removing the FusedMBConv layers would increase the computational cost of the model but may also lead to higher accuracy due to the increased expressive power of the standard MBConv layers.